kmncirl/LMS01/README.md

 ## Database Schema
 The database schema includes the following tables:
 - **author** table stores author details.
+- id: Primary key, integer, unique identifier for each author.
+- author_name: Text, name of the author, must be unique.
+- date_of_birth: Text, date of birth of the author.
 ```sql
 CREATE TABLE IF NOT EXISTS author (
     id INTEGER PRIMARY KEY,